Elvira Pagã: Solo career

 As the 1950s approached, Pagã's career went in a different direction.
 She continued recording and made other two films, but her growing notoriety and scandal life seemed to follow her.
-In 1949, she became Rio's first Carnival Queen, and in the early 1950s, after breaking her swimsuit and refashioning it into a bikini, she became known as the first woman to wear a binki on Copacabana beach.
-In 1952, she was invited to appear at the Piauí centennial celebrations, but the Catholic Church banned her appearance as immoral, causing the city to cancel her engagement.
+In 1949, she became Rio's first Carnival Queen.
+In the early 1950s, after breaking her swimsuit and refashioning it into a bikini, she became known as the first woman to wear a bikini on Copacabana beach.
+In 1952, she was invited to appear at the Piauí centennial celebrations.
+However, the Catholic Church banned her appearance as immoral, causing the city to cancel her engagement.
 Then in 1954, she shocked her christmas card recipients by sending them a nude photograph of herself, after having cosmetic surgery to enhance the aesthetic appearance of her breasts.
 It was one of the first known elective plastic surgeries.

-In the late 1950s, after numerous arrests, stalkings, attacks both physical and from the media, she decided to retire and write a few books, including "Revelações" and "Vida e Morte".
-She also began painting, and held a showing of twenty of her oil paintings.
+In the late 1950s, after numerous arrests, stalkings, and attacks both physically and from the media, she decided to retire and write a few books, including "Revelações" and "Vida e Morte".
+She also began painting and held a showing of twenty of her oil paintings.

-Pagã died a recluse on 8 May 2003, but the press did not learn of her passing until August of that year.
+Pagã died a recluse on 8 May 2003, but the press did not learn of her passing until August.